701-3 DETERMINING EXEMPTIONS AND ALLOWING EXTENSIONS TO THE 60-MONTH LIMIT

 Families approaching the end of the extension period are sent a notice 60 days in advance of the end date informing them that their benefits will end unless they request another extension.

-If the family requests a longer extension, the case manager and the caseworker will decide if the family should be allowed additional time.
+If the family requests a longer extension, the Work Services case manager and the caseworker will decide if the family should be allowed additional time.

-If there are concerns about the family’s continued qualification for an extension or about progress towards goals, a staffing may be scheduled to gather information and review the case.
+If there are concerns about the family's continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, these concerns should be addressed in monthly check-ins or debriefings with the household.

-When the family no longer wants an extension, or does not qualify under an extension criteria (see TA MS 701-4), the case manager works with the family to develop an exit plan and the caseworker closes the case.
+When the family no longer wants an extension, or does not qualify under the extension criteria (see ATAP MS 701-4), the Work Services case manager works with the family to develop an exit plan and the caseworker is notified to close the case.

 2. Change of Circumstances

-The case manager may review an extension decision at any time.
+The Work Services case manager may review an extension decision at any time.
 The review should include consideration of the issues that are affecting the family's progress towards self-sufficiency.

-The case manager and the caseworker determine if the family qualifies for an extension or if the extension period need to be changed.
+The Work Services case manager and the caseworker determine if the family qualifies for an extension or if the extension period needs to be revised.

-If there are concerns about the family's continued qualification for an extension or about progress towards goals, a staffing may be scheduled to gather information and determine whether continuation of the extension is appropriate.
+If there are concerns about the family's continued qualification for an extension or about progress made toward meeting agreed upon self-sufficiency goals, these concerns should be discussed during monthly check-ins or debriefings with the household to gather information and determine whether continuation of the extension is appropriate.